WebOrigami/docs/src/eg/intro.md

 - Carol
 ```

-And some other data that maps people to a greeting:
+And some other data that associates a person's name with a greeting:

 ```bash
 $ eg greetings.yaml